cityssm/contractor-prequal-system/docs/README.md

 5. The contractor has **current liability insurance** with a minimum amount of $2,000,000.

+Contractors may not be hired to perform work for the City unless they are considered **Hire Ready**.

 ## Where is _Contactor X_?

 Read only users are only able to see contractors that have been approved